SAP-samples/cloud-mdk-samples/Showcase_Apps/AICoreApp/MDKGenAI.mdkproject/README.md

 2. Create a deployment for a model that supports the Chat Completions API and accepts image input.
 This demo uses the GPT-4o model.

-3. Create a destination in the SAP BTP Cockpit of your subaccount for the deployed service using the Service Key of SAP AI Core created in the previous step for WebClient.

 ```bash
 Name: AICoreAPI